 Yoga Mat Guide

-Use this guide to help you find a yoga mat you can be blissfully happy with — one that suits your practice, priorities, lifestyle, values and budget.
+This guide will help you choose a yoga mat that you are happy with — one that suits your practice, priorities, lifestyle, values, and budget.

 Yoga Mat Thickness